When Can You Resume Using Normal Shampoo After a Hair Transplant?

 • Healing Rate: How quickly your scalp heals and the absence of any complications post-transplant.

-• Type of Transplant: Whether you underwent FUT or FUE can also influence the sensitivity and healing process of your scalp.
+• Type of Transplant: Whether you underwent FUT, FUE, or DHI can also influence the sensitivity and healing process of your scalp.

 Long-Term Hair Care Strategies